shind07/etr-project/README.md

 - Set up makefile
 - Run it on AWS?

+going to skip google sheets for now

 ## Stats
 - R baseline - roughly a minute or so, time by hand
+- Python: took about 17 seconds, 9 GB of RAM per Docker

+# 3 - improvement suggestions
+- RAG approach?
+LLM?

+- skipping unit tests - not letting perfect be the enemy of good